 71. Make paper dolls and clothes using these free printable templates.

 72. Play store with paper money printables.

-73. Make shadow box puppets (printables for Bambi with background).
+73. Make a shadow box theater.

 74. Pick flowers and make a necklace.